 The key difference between mitosis and binary fission is that mitosis is a type of nuclear division that occurs in eukaryotic organisms in order to produce two identical daughter cells from a parent cell while binary fission is a type of asexual reproduction/cell division that occurs in prokaryotic organisms in order to multiply and increase their number.

-All life forms of prokaryotes and eukaryotes, regardless of the complexity of their cellular organization, need to have some means of multiplying their core building unit, the “cell”.
-This process is vital for the growth and regeneration in multi-cellular organisms, as well as for asexual reproduction in some unicellular organisms.
-In this regard, processes of both, mitosis and binary fission, apparently have a similar outcome of producing two units from one.
-However, careful in-depth analysis into both the processes reveals striking differences between them.
+All life forms of prokaryotes and eukaryotes need to have some means of multiplying their core building unit; “cell” regardless of the complexity of their cellular organization.
+Hence, this process is vital for the growth and regeneration in multi-cellular organisms, as well as for asexual reproduction in some unicellular organisms.
+In this regard, the processes of both, mitosis and binary fission, apparently have a similar outcome of producing two units from one.
+However, a careful, in-depth analysis into both the processes reveals a striking difference between mitosis and binary fission.

 What is Mitosis?

 Mitosis is the process of producing two genetically identical diploid nuclei out of one nucleus in eukaryotic cells.
 At the end of this process, cytokinesis occurs.
 Cytokinesis is the process that divides the cell into two cells by dividing the cytoplasm and cell organelles.
 Mitosis and cytokinesis collectively compose the mitotic phase of the cell cycle.
 The cell prepares a copy of its chromosomes/genetic material within the nuclei before it undergoes mitosis.